nitrogency/agentLess/README.md

-# AgentLess IDS
+# Agent< IDS

-A lightweight, agentless intrusion detection system that monitors remote Linux systems using SSH and Linux auditd.
-The system provides a web interface for managing monitored devices and viewing security events.
+A lightweight and agentless HIDS which supports Linux (Debian/RHEL) monitoring through auditd and Windows monitoring through Sysmon.
+Logs are gathered through auditd and Sysmon rules, and then extracted to the webserver using SSH, where they can be displayed.

 ## Features

-- **Agentless Monitoring**: No software installation required on target devices
-- **Real-time Audit Log Collection**: Collects and analyzes Linux audit logs
-- **Security Event Classification**: Automatically classifies events by severity (low, medium, high)
+- **Agentless Monitoring**: No agent installation required on target devices.
+Only things moved to endpoints are temporary setup scripts which install required dependencies.
+Because of this, the client doesn't connect to the server to send logs, instead, the server connects to the client and gathers them itself.
+- **Security Event Classification**: Automatically classifies events by severity.
+These severities can be modified.
+By default, LOW usually means regular system tasks or regular events, MEDIUM can signal changes made to relatively important directories/configurations, and HIGH is mostly reserved for suspicious command execution.

 ## Prerequisites

-- Linux server/VM (Ubuntu/Debian recommended.
-RHEL support is untested.)
+- Linux server/VM (Ubuntu Server is recommended.
+Debian+RHEL is supported, but untested)
 - Go 1.16+ (for building the web application)
 - SQLite3 with SQLCipher extension
 - SSH server on target devices
 - Systemd (for service management)
-- Root or sudo access on the monitoring server
+- Root or sudo access through SSH on the monitoring server

 ## Installation